 You don’t even have to worry about bugs, crashes or other nastiness; because if you do your due diligence, you’ll only be dealing with reputable companies.

+So Where Can You Get Resale Rights To Software?
 There are memberships, that put out monthly software for resell.
 Other memberships put out one huge package, once or twice a year.

 Sometimes you can find individuals who have software for resell.
 You might even be able to acquire rights to software that isn’t advertised as having rights.

-There are some Programmers out there, who put out wonderful pieces of software; but their marketing stinks, so they don’t sell them.
+For Example: There are some Programmers out there, who put out wonderful pieces of software; but their marketing stinks, so they don’t sell them.

 These folks can be found at the bottom of the heap; on places like Clickbank.
 You can contact them and make them an offer.